uoelel/WEPhT/README.md

 ### Get a transcript for each utterance sound file

-We need now a trascript for each uttarance.
+We need now a trascript for each utterance.
 We can use the [BAS web services](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface).
 Specifically the [Automatic Speech Recognition](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/ASR) (ASR) service: <https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/ASR>.

 You will have to sign in with your university account to access this service.